Predictions For The Future of Interior Design & AI from a Business Consultant

 The original path for a junior designer or design assistant has them finishing school then spending a few years at a firm doing research, sourcing, preliminary drawings, and admin.
 With AI tools taking over those tasks, that traditional path becomes more compressed which changes hiring, training, and the number of people working at firms.

 I think this will impact what is being taught in design school - almost a specific course teaching designers how to utilize AI throughout certain parts of the process.
 Or perhaps there is an opening for a new business → post design school, pre-client facing AI training.
 Almost creating AI experts out of up and coming designers.
-Something to explore more with Gloria (a tenured professor) from my team.
+Something to explore more with Gloria (a tenured professor) from my team in this article.

 And the generalist … oh, the generalist.
 The interior designer who does anything for anyone, residential and commercial, new builds and pillow fluffs, high-end and middle market, full service or only floor plans.
 This interior designer gets squeezed from both sides.
 If you fit here, you’re likely already seeing this in your pipeline.

-This interior designer isn’t distinct enough to command premium fees from clients who want a specialist but they’re also not cheap enough to compete against AI-assisted firms working with higher volume at a low price.
+This interior designer isn’t distinct enough to command premium fees from clients who want a specialist but they’re also not cheap enough to compete against AI-assisted firms working with a high volume of clients at a low price.

-This has never been a good place to be in business, but it’s especially tough right now and we’re seeing these firms close their doors.
+This has never been a good place to be in business, but it’s especially tough right now and we’re seeing the impacts as lots of these firms close their doors.

 So what business models will stay?
 What new business models and niches will emerge?